-This is an overview of creating accessible content in Canvas.
+This page is an overview of creating accessible content in Canvas.
 Accessible content in Canvas will allow information to be readily available for assistive technology.
 Screen readers can easily navigate the content when accessibility is considered during the design process.
-This will not only benefit people with disabilities, it will improve overall usability for all users.
+Accessibility will not only benefit people with disabilities, but it will also improve overall usability for all users.
 This information will cover creating accessible content using the rich content editor, uploading documents and multimedia, and scanning a course for accessibility.

 In this Tutorial

 The Rich Content Editor is used to add or edit content in Canvas.
 The styling option icons are similar in appearance and functionality to other editing programs.
 This tutorial will highlight various styling options to increase accessibility

 Headings are styles to give a page structure by category or topic.
 Headings are used to build sections within a page to create a visual hierarchy structure to show topics and sub-topics.
 A screen reader or viewer can easily find information based on headings.
 For example, if you were only looking for information on creating accessible tables on this page, you can use headers to skim (visually and technically) the page to find the sub-topic quickly.
 Headings improve usability, efficiency, and accessibility.

 Heading styles options are located under the Paragraph drop-down.
 Click Paragraphs, select the desired heading and begin typing.
 Highlighting a word and selecting the heading styling will also change the heading.
 Please note the title of the page is classified as Header 1.
 Selecting heading styling should replace manually selecting fonts and sizing.

 Below is a sample of the hierarchy structure.
 Use Header 2 for the page title and Headers 3 and 4 for subtitles/topics and categories.
 Paragraph is used for the body of the content.